What is Tax Lien?

 Steps Involved in Tax Lien

 - Demand Notice Issue

 Whenever any tax liability becomes overdue, the department issues a written/electronic notice to assessee demanding unpaid taxes, interest, penalty, any fees, charges any other amount.

-Assessee can revert with their comments/observations/objections regarding tax, interest, penalty and/or any other liability calculated.
-Also, Assessee can directly pay the same.
+Assessee can revert with their comments/observations/objections regarding tax, interest, penalty, and/or any other liability calculated.
+Also, the assessee can directly pay the same.

 Once Tax lien gets in charge, the department gets the power to seize any asset of the defaulter (current as well as future), attach bank accounts, might also recover tax dues from any pending tax refunds.